 I tried to be cool.
 I really did.
 I was praying Alex would not hear, but no luck.
-He managed to hear her say that (and not his children ever asking him for milk) and jumped on it.
+He managed to hear her (but not his children ever asking him for milk) and jumped on it.
 Again, I tried to be so cool.
 But she kept talking….I had to detail that yes, that was my husband.
 Nope, not Vince, he was my father in law.
 Again, I am the MOTHER of these children.
 She finally asked me how old I was and when I said 38, she said, “Oh, you can’t even be a grandma!”
 Correct.
-I am sure if you want to get super technical, yes, I could be a super young grandma, but point being, I am not.
+I am sure if you want to get super technical, yes, I could be a super young grandma, but I am not.

 When I was telling my friend Darren the story – oh wait, it was Alex was telling him the story because it was not traumatizing for him – Darren said, “Oh, do you need to up your hat game?”
 And I was all YES.
 That has to be it.
 Clearly, that is the ONLY reason that insane woman thought I was someone’s grandmother.

 I mean, I had just switched my moisturizer to Renewed Hope in a Jar and was feeling pretty good about my aging.
 I was wearing ripped up boyfriend jeans, a t-shirt and converse, something I have seen no grandma wear ever.
 So clearly, it has to be The Hat.

 My FB and Insta friends will recognize The Hat.
 I have had it for years.
 It was a Target (I think) purchase that will not die.
 I have taken it to Mexico (twice), Coasta Rica, the Cayman Islands, Florida, and all over Texas.
 It has been squished into suitcases, gotten soaking wet thanks to someone splashing me, and been folded in half to stuff into a beach bag.
 Every time I pull it out of my suitcase, Alex says, “Oh, The Hat made it?”, clearly hoping it did not.
 Rude coming from the man who still looks like this: